 Life is what it is about…

-and you keep quiet and I will go.
+Now I’ll count up to twelve and you keep quiet and I will go.

 I’ve looked forward to this space to share with you everything that bothers me.
 There’s plenty.
 For starters, I remember when words had specific spellings.
 I even won first prize, which was a pretzel, in a spelling bee – and that was in high school.
 And it was a good pretzel.